oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 └── service.yaml
 ```

 Now the only thing we've to do is to `kubectl apply` these files and we'll end up with a working CoreDNS instance.
-Working but still not reachable outside the cluster, if you have [MetalLB](https://metallb.universe.tf/) configured you can change the `Service` type from `ClusterIP` to `LoadBalancer` in order to get an IP.
+Working but still not reachable outside the cluster, if you have [MetalLB](https://metallb.universe.tf/) configured you can change the `Service` type from `ClusterIP` to `LoadBalancer` to get an IP.
 I haven't this feature in my cluster yet, so for now I'm going to use the `NodePort` type, this allows me to use a port of my node and point it to the service.

-With `kustomize` there is the concept of patch, so I can create a patch that is going to modify the `service.yaml` file without directly touching it.
-I prefer this way, so if I have to re-run `helm template ...` I don't have to mind any modification I could possibly have made, because everything is applied with a patch.
+With `kustomize` there is the concept of patches, so I can create a patch that is going to modify the `service.yaml` file without directly touching it.
+I prefer this way, so if I have to re-run `helm template ...` I don't have to mind any modification I could have made, because everything is applied with a patch.

 `patches/service.yaml`